 What are the requirements to register to vote in Nebraska?

 - Be at least 18 years of age on or before the first Tuesday after the first Monday in November;

 - Have not been convicted of a felony, or if convicted, at least two years have passed since the completion of your sentence for the felony including any parole term;

 - Have not been officially found to be mentally incompetent.

 What is the registration deadline?

-- For online applications, the deadline is 5:00:00 p.m.
-(Central Time) on the third Friday before the election.
+- Online applications must be submitted prior to midnight (11:59:59 p.m.
+Central Time) on the third Friday before the election.